Akudoluifunanyapeace/Hospital-Emergency-room-analysis/README.md

 -	 Patients with higher wait time are less likely to report satisfactory.
 That is the longer a patient waits the lesser they report satisfactory.

--	Patients been referred to General practice department have higher waiting time.
+-	Patients been referred to the General practice department have higher waiting time than other departments.

 -	From 1st April 2023 to 30 October 2024 the hospital emergency room recorded more patients within the age group of 1-24 years.